 The Procedures and requirements for meeting the 2011 NHMRC standard for clinical practice guidelines are designed to support guideline developers, including those seeking NHMRC approval, to ensure that guidelines are developed to the highest standard.

-The Community water planner: A tool for small communities to develop drinking water management plans is a web-based tool made to help assess and manage the risks in remote Australian community water supplies.
+The Community water planner: A tool for small communities to develop drinking water management plans was a web-based tool developed to help assess and manage the risks in remote Australian community water supplies.